 - payment details (credit/debit card)

 If you are applying for a registration using time-based training entitlement criteria, you need to provide work history statements.

 The Board is required to view signed, original references on letterhead from your nominated supervisor or an employer(s), with your supervisor(s) counter signing, detailing the actual electrical work you have undertaken.
 Please ensure your references meet the requirements.

 Registration application fee: $350 incl.
 GST for New Zealand-trained applicants.

 Practising licence application fee: $250 incl.
 GST - the licence period is 2 years from the date of registration.

 Payment can be made by credit or debit card for your registration and licence.

 For your registration to be approved by the Board, you must first successfully complete the required training.

 Minimum Experience required for Registration

-registered as electrician for not less 6000 hours and completed 6000 hours mining PEW
+Been registered as an Electrician for a minimum of 3 years and completed 6000 hours mining PEW

 |Electrician||8000 hours||All electrical work (except work in a mining operation) and includes: